SUMMARY ABOUT OUR RESEARCH INTO MIRRORTWINS

 During this phase, mirror twins focus on devéloping their own identity, with an emphasis on distinction and independence.
 They cultivate their own preferences, talents, and social relationships, separate from the other.
 Each twin develops their own values, qualities, and skills, which are often mirrored to some degree.

 For example: Gitta got married, lives in an appartment, had children, a steady job as an advisor.
-And Lenneke lived in a residential community, was active in politics, no children and she had her own practice in communication.
+And Lenneke lived in a residential community, was active in politics, no children and her own practice in communication.

 Synergy